Detect scratches, pinholes, micro-cracks, and contamination on lenses, light guides, gauge covers, and glass — at production speed.

 Manual inspection methods fall short when it comes to identifying such defects consistently.
 Operators often miss subtle surface imperfections due to optical illusions, reflections, and invisible micro-defects.
 To address these challenges, Intelgic offers a fully automated, machine vision-based inspection system, designed specifically for transparent automotive parts.

-These distort the image or mask the defect entirely.
+Standard lighting distorts the image or masks the defect entirely via:

-Intelgic provides an end-to-end automation platform for inspecting transparent automotive parts, including:
+An end-to-end automation platform for inspecting transparent automotive parts.

 Lighting is dynamically adjusted per part type and inspection requirement, ensuring contrast-rich and defect-visible images.